-- Change Media location via Music - Preferences - Files to: /Users/<YOU>/Music/Music/Media .
+- Change Media location via: Music - Preferences - Files to: /Users/<YOU>/Music/Music/Media .
 Then select - "Keep Music folder organised" and "Copy files to Music Media folder when adding to library".
-You will get prompted to copy files as per preferences, select "Yes".
+You will get prompted to copy files as per preferences, so select "Yes".

 - Now in Music - select: "File - Library - Organise Library..." and when prompted select "Yes".
 It is only now that it will copy all the content from you existing iTunes media folder to the new location.

 NOTE: There is a signficant bug in new Music App when it comes to keeping your iTunes cover art.
 There are many reports of intital migration resulting in lost cover art, and if you have very large iTunes libray then the cover art migration process can take more than a day to complete.
 I have found that even it you do manage to get the inital migration to Music to process the cover art successfully, if you move your library to different a machine then the cover art will get lost again and fixing is either a programming exercise or a laborious manual process.

 See "Music Cover Art" below for more information.